GIP-RECIA/cas/cas-server-support-saml2/README.md

 ## Plugin Configuration

 The plugin configuration can be done with spring beans files.
-Several sample configuration files to put in the CAS webapp are in the config-sample folder.
+Several sample configuration files to put in the CAS webapp are in the sample-config folder.

 ## Plugin Integration